-The U.S. Census Bureau estimates that there are nearly 42 million African Americans living in the country, comprising about 13 percent of the total population.
-Of that population, the U.S. Cancer Statistics Working Group estimates that approximately 18,000 African American men and women were diagnosed with colorectal cancer in 2013, and in just that same year, 6,850 of them died from it.
+The U.S. Census Bureau estimates there are nearly 42 million African Americans, comprising about 13 percent of the total US population.
+The U.S. Cancer Statistics Working Group estimates that approximately 18,000 African American men and women were diagnosed with colorectal cancer in 2013, and in just that same year, 6,850 of them died from it.

 Connecting African American Communities to Free Multiple Myeloma Information, Expert Care, and Support